MichaelG2022/MichaelG2022/README.md

 - Hi, my name is Michael Goeres aka @MichaelG2022 on GitHub
 - I’m currently learning Backend Coding through Promineo Tech.
-- I just finished week 14 which consisted of continuing to build on our Jeep-Sales Spring Boot application.
+- I am in week 15, continuing to build and break my Jeep-Sales Spring Boot application with integrated testing.
 - I look forward to learning new skills and meeting new people.
 - You can reach me by email or LinkedIn